barnardos/consent-form-discovery-report/alpha.md

  * Make it clear you’re only building a consent form
  * Language simplified
  * Removed the need to add participants as consent and information sheets are often created before workers know who the participants are
- * Information sheet dsiplayed in way that makes it clear what fields have been edited
+ * Information sheet displayed in a way that makes it clear what fields have been edited

 ### Sprint X:
  * Added date on the consent form